riteshsoni10/docker_compose_project/README.md

                                                   riteshsoni296/nginx_server:latest
 ```

 #### Application Server : NodeJs

 The code to be deployed in application server is just a sample project.
 The project performs CRUD operations using GET and POST APIs in the mongodb Server.
 The nodejs application code lists the employees details with their current salary.
 The more employee details can be added using `Create Employees` button.
-The nodejs_application_server_1 and nodejs_application_server_2 are attached with two different network interfaces i.e the database network(database_internal_network) and application internal network(application_internal_network).
+The nodejs_application_server_1 and nodejs_application_server_2 are attached with two different network interfaces i.e the database network(database_internal_network) and application internal network(application_internal_network)

 The containers depends on Mongo DB Database i.e mongo_db_server for API calls to fetch and save details to and from the database and display the entries.

-The code directory
+The code directory for the application servers is mounted from the NFS shared volume.
+It is used enhance the deployment process of code into the application servers.

 ```
 docker run -it --link mongo_db_server -p 3000:3000 --name application-1 riteshsoni296/nodejs_app:latest
 ```

 Port Number 3000 is exposed for applocation connectivity.
 Since the application servers are internal, they cannot be accessed from outside network except the proxy servers i.e Nginx.

 The `Source Code Directory` for the Application server is `/usr/src/app`.

 #### Database Server : Mongo Database